Nélson Marcos

-Nélson Augusto Tomar Marcos (born 10 June 1983), known simply as Nélson, is a former footballer who played as a right-back.
+Nélson Augusto Tomar Marcos (born 10 June 1983), known simply as Nélson, is a former professional footballer who played as a right-back.

 After making a name for himself at Benfica, appearing in 101 official games over three seasons, he went on to spend the vast majority of his career in Spain, representing Betis, Osasuna, Almería and Alcorcón.
-He also competed professionally in Italy and Cyprus.
+He also played in Italy and Cyprus.

 Born in Cape Verde, Nélson won four caps for the Portugal national team in three years.

 Club career

 Early years

-Born in Sal, Cape Verde, Nélson started his professional career with Vilanovense FC.
-He began making a name in the Primeira Liga with Boavista FC, having joined from soon-to-be-extinct S.C.
-Salgueiros also in Porto.
+Born in Sal, Cape Verde, Nélson started his professional career with Vilanovense.
+He began making a name in the Primeira Liga with Boavista, having joined from soon-to-be-extinct Salgueiros also in Porto.

-In May 2005, Nélson was involved in a car crash along with former Boavista player José Bosingwa, who represented FC Porto at the time.
+In May 2005, Nélson was involved in a car crash along with former Boavista player José Bosingwa, who represented Porto at the time.
 The latter, behind the wheel of his jeep at the time of the accident, was travelling too quickly and due to wet conditions he crashed the car into an embankment which was followed by the car bursting into flames; one passenger required his foot to be amputated, whilst the other three were unharmed.

 Benfica

-Nélson signed a five-year contract with S.L.
-Benfica in summer 2005, for €1.5 million.
+Nélson signed a five-year contract with Benfica in summer 2005, for €1.5 million.
 He made the right-back spot his own upon his arrival, making 25 appearances during his first season; in the 2006–07 campaign, he was also a starter.

 In the 2006–07 UEFA Champions League, after having faced Manchester United in the same competition and stage the season before, Nélson scored with a long-range shot into Edwin van der Sar's top-right hand corner at Old Trafford on 6 December 2006; eventually, the game was lost 3–1 and his team had to settle for a place in the UEFA Cup after finishing third.